MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 • Additional Educational Benefits:

-• Reimbursement of MS-CIT computer course fees (on submission of MS-CIT passed certificate).
+• Reimbursement of MS-CIT computer course fees (on submission of the MS-CIT passed certificate).

 4. Application Process